liane4323/sep11-freedom-project/blog/entry01.md

 </button>
 ```

  to try and test out if this would do anything.
 I continued to test out pieces of code from the Easy Toggle State website.
 Before I continue tinkering I came up with another plan to be more _organized_.
-My plan is to create a quick website using these new concepts that I learnt.
-I started sketching/jotting down what I want my website to include/look like.
+My plan is to create a demo website using these new concepts that I learnt.
+I started jotting down what I want my demo website to look like.

  ## EDP (Engineering Design Process)